 A classic Mexican street food, this corn on the cob is charred on the grill, then slathered in mayo, and topped with tangy Cotija cheese, chili powder and cilantro.

-Instead of serving your plain old corn on the cob, try this Mexican street corn version to add some excitement and flavor to your dinner.
+Instead of serving plain old corn on the cob, try this Mexican street corn version to add some excitement and flavor to your dinner.
+It will quickly become one of your favorites, once you see how well all these flavors enhance the corn.
+It’s addictive, really.

 Mexican Street Corn is one of my favorite quick and tasty foods that can be found at street stands all over Mexico.
 The ears of corn are tossed on the grill to get tender and sweet, then they’re lathered up with a mixture of mayo and sour cream, and topped with cotija (Mexican cheese), chili powder, and cilantro.